Anjasmara

 Anjasmara Prasetya (born 13 November 1975) is an Indonesian actor.
 Anjasmara began his career as a model and then starred in the soap opera Romi and July with his then-wife Dian Nitami.

 Personal life

 Anjasmara Prasetya or Anjasmara, was born in Blitar, East Java on 13 November 1975, and began his career as a model.

 Prasetya met his wife, Dian Nitami, during modelling and soap opera activities.
 Anjas formally proposed to Dian on 17 June 1999.
 The couple have two children, Sasikirana and Arka.
 They also have adopted two children, Amanda Annette Syariff and Luther Aldi Syariff.

 As a superstar, Anjasmara faced big problems when his picture, taken for an exhibition event, faced criticism of religious mass organizations.
-Photos featuring nude pictures of Anjasmara with model Isabel Yahya were considered pornographic.
+Photos featuring nude pictures of Anjasmara with model Isabel Yahya were considered simply.

 After Anjasmara was examined at the police department, he expressed regret for what he did.
 The religious mass organizations then withdrew demands originally aimed at Anjas.